 Chattanooga is located in Hamilton County, Tennessee on Nickajack Lake and Chickamauga Lake in East Tennessee.
 Chattanooga is located about 120 miles southwest of Knoxville and 120 miles northwest of Atlanta, Georgia.
-Chattanooga has a population of 167,000, which makes it the 4th largest city in Tennessee, although the population is estimated to have reached 175,000 in 2015.

-Chattanooga is unique as it's the first American city to receive its own typeface, called Chatype.
+Chattanooga is unique as it's the first American city to receive its typeface, called Chatype.
 Launched in 2012, this is the first time a custom crowd-funded typeface has been used for any global city.

 Chattanooga also claims to have Western Hemisphere's fastest internet service, earning it several nicknames like Gig City.
 EPB began offering exclusive fiber optic network service to the greater Chattanooga metro area in 2009.
 The next year, it became the first municipality-owned utility company in the country to offer internet access directly to the public with speeds of up to 1 gigabit per second.
 This network has already been emulated in several U.S. cities and internationally.

-Chattanooga is home to a huge number of manufacturing and service industries, including Chattem, the first Coca-Cola bottling plant in the world; the Chattanooga Bakery, and McKee Foods Corporation, which makes Little Debbie brand snacks.
+Chattanooga is home to a considerable number of manufacturing and service industries, including Chattem, the first Coca-Cola bottling plant in the world; the Chattanooga Bakery, and McKee Foods Corporation, which makes Little Debbie brand snacks.
 The city is home to many distribution and manufacturing facilities as well, including Ferrara Candy Company, DuPont, and Amazon.com.

 Chattanooga Population Growth